-Last summer, Major League Baseball suspended New York Yankees third baseman Alex Rodriguez for the entire 2014 season for using performance-enhancing drugs, including a testosterone cream and injectable human growth hormone (HGH).
+If you follow sports, you've almost inevitably seen reports of athletes being fined or suspended for using injectible human growth hormone (HGH) and/or testosterone creams to improve their performance.
 Because similar-sounding products are readily available over the counter at sports nutrition stores, some consumers have misunderstood them to be the equivalent of these illicit drugs, and the confusion is giving safe, legal supplements a bad name.

 Both testosterone and HGH circulate naturally in your body.
 Testosterone is an anabolic steroid—a hormone that contributes to male characteristics, including increased muscle mass.
 HGH is produced in the pituitary gland, activating receptors that signal muscle growth.
 Upping your levels of testosterone and HGH can have benefits that range from increased energy and libido to muscle mass and athletic performance.
 But in synthetic form, both testosterone and HGH set off alarms in drug tests, as both are banned in pro sports for their potential to give the user an unfair competitive advantage.